google-ar/WebARonTango/README.md

 ## 2. Build, install and run

-**IMPORTANT:** some changes have been done to the Chromium command buffer.
+**IMPORTANT:** some changes have been done to the Chromium command buffer to enable the camera feed rendering.
 These changes may require to rebuild the command buffer.
-The Python script to do so does not execute along with the regular building process so the script needs to be executed with the following command at least once (and everytime a new command is created in the command buffer):
+The Python script to do so does not execute along with the regular building process so the script needs to be executed with the following command at least once (and everytime any change is made to the command buffer):
 ```
 ~/chromium/src/python gpu/command_buffer/build_gles2_cmd_buffer.py
 ```